cosinekitty/sapphire/Elastika.md

 When the limiter is enabled, it will adapt automatically to output voltages higher than its threshold by quickly reducing output gain.
-If the volume gets quieter than the level setting, the limiter allows the gain to slowly increase back to a maximum of unity gain (0 dB).
+If the volume gets quieter than the level setting, the limiter allows the gain to settle back to a maximum of unity gain (0 dB).
 This means the limiter never makes the output louder than it would be if the limiter were disabled.

-By default, the limiter is enabled and is configured for a 5V threshold.
+By default, the limiter is enabled and is configured for an 8.5V threshold.
 Using Elastika's right-click context menu, you can slide the limiter threshold left or right anywhere from 5V to 10V.